-If ever you wanted to see a cute hitchhiker standing at the side of the road, then Curve will change that
+Curve is a horror thriller that works a lot better than I expected.
+If you ever wanted to see a cute hitchhiker standing at the side of the road, then Curve will change that.
+Watch and learn!

 Director: Iain Softly

 A young bride-to-be trying to shake a sadistic hitchhiker drives her truck off the road and ends up in a harrowing fight for survival.

 - Aileen Wuornos: American Boogeywoman – Netflix Review (1/5) - January 21, 2022

 - Servant: Season 3 – Review [Apple TV+] - January 20, 2022

 - The Puppet Master: Hunting the Ultimate Conman – Netflix Review - January 18, 2022